Buying property in Nicaragua?

 Are zoning or building rules changing in Nicaragua as of 2026?

-There is no single high-profile national zoning reform being discussed in Nicaragua as of the first half of 2026, since zoning decisions are typically made at the municipal level and changes happen gradually rather than through sweeping legislation.
+There is no major single zoning reform being discussed at the national level in Nicaragua in 2026, because zoning in this country is handled at the municipal level and tends to change quietly through local permits rather than through sweeping national legislation.

 Are foreign-buyer or mortgage rules changing in Nicaragua as of 2026?